Jean Royce Hall

 Washrooms – individual washrooms and showers on each floor

-Laundry – located on the lower level of each house
+Laundry – located on the third floor of each house

 Wireless Internet – available on the ground floor and in rooms adjacent to the front reception , theatre and dining hall